tdoolan/info/parttime/index.md

 # Parttime-vakken

+This program is only offered to Dutch-speaking students.

 - **Planning**: losse vakken naar keuze semester 1 en/of semester 2
     - semester 1: 2 september 2019 – 31 januari 2020
     - semester 2: 3 februari 2020 – 26 juni 2020